College of the Ozarks

 Creative Writing: Nonfiction, College of the Ozarks, three sections, spring 2019, spring 2021, fall 2023.

-Technical Writing, College of the Ozarks, fall 2018.
+Agricultural Engineering Fundamentals: Technical Writing Lab, College of the Ozarks, spring 2020.

-Readings in Western Civilization, College of the Ozarks, four sections, fall 2018-fall 2019.
+Readings in Western Civilization, College of the Ozarks, thirteen sections, fall 2018-spring 2023.

 College Composition, College of the Ozarks, twenty-four sections, fall 2018-fall 2023.